JacquesBonet/redux-easy2-crud/README.md

 There is only 4 actions, CREATE, READ, UPDATE, DELETE.

-Its no more neccessary to specify (for ex a todo action) like  CREATE_TODO, READ_TODO, UPDATE_TODO, DELETE_TODO but CREATE, READ, UPDATE, DELETE, and associate a additionnal parameter to the redux action.
+Its no more neccessary to specify actions like CREATE_XXX, READ_XXX, UPDATE_XXX, DELETE_XXX (for ex a todo action we normally have CREATE_TODO, READ_TODO, UPDATE_TODO, DELETE_TODO).
+With easy2_crud the action are CREATE, READ, UPDATE, DELETE and we associate a additionnal "path" parameter to the redux action.
 This parameter specify the kind of the ressource (path).

-The path permits to identify the managed ressource.
+The "path" permits to identify the managed ressource.

-The interest is we avoid some redundency on the code.
+The interest of doing like that is we reduce code to write and redundency on the code.

 This project focus only on action, reducer and middleware.

-The connections of these modules to Redux containers don't change.
+The connections of these modules to Redux containers is the same than regular Redux action.